 By joan pecsek from South Norfolk , VA

 I don't see why VHS tapes and DVDs would not work on this TV since they were made to work on old TVs.
 You do need the appropriate players.
 My DVD/VHS player/recorder works exactly the same on my new digital TV as it did on the old TV that I had since the 80's.
-You want to hook the player directly up to the TV, though.
-It should not be hooked up to any convertor boxes as you do not want anything converted.

 The following will work on most TVs and devices (DVD, VCR) that come with a remote control: